 - •People were supported to maintain a balanced diet.
-Staff helped people where necessary to prepare main meals and snacks.
-One person commented: "I cook my meals, favourite is my Sunday lunch.
-I do all my own shopping." - •Care plans and staff guidance emphasised the importance of people having a balanced and nutritious diet to maintain their general well-being.
+People chose their menus on a weekly basis with staff support.
+Staff helped people by preparing main meals and snacks. - •Care plans and staff guidance emphasised the importance of people having a balanced and nutritious diet to maintain their general well-being.
 Staff recognised changes in people's eating habits and in consultation with them contacted health professionals involved in their care.